STEM Coach opportunity

 $11.00 for volunteers http://www.checkwwc.wa.gov.au/checkwwc

-Once you have been informed of your acceptance as a mentor you should apply for your check without delay.
+Once you have been informed of your acceptance as a coach you should apply for your check without delay.

 Payment and expenses overview

 This role is a voluntary position.
-The program will not provide payment for time spent mentoring, nor reimbursement for time lost from employment.
+The program will not provide payment for time spent coaching, nor reimbursement for time lost from employment.

 The program will cover the following costs:

-• return flights from your nearest airport to Sydney/Canberra or bus travel where applicable
+• return flights from your nearest airport to Canberra or bus travel where applicable

-• accommodation for the night of 13 and/or 14 December 2017 at the UNSW, where a same day return flight cannot be scheduled
+• accommodation for the night of 12 and/or 13 December 2018 at ANU, where a same day return flight cannot be scheduled

-• accommodation for the night of 11 and/or 12 July 2018 at University House, ANU, where a same day return flight cannot be scheduled
+• accommodation for the night of 9 and/or 10 July 2018 at ANU, where a same day return flight cannot be scheduled

 • reimbursement for the fee paid to obtain a Working with Children Check

-Mentors are required to cover the costs incurred getting from home to airport or bus station and their return.
-Local mentors may be required to cover the cost of travel to camps.
+Coaches are required to cover the costs incurred getting from home to airport or bus station, and the return.
+Local coaches may be required to cover the cost of travel to camps.

-The program manager will make all travel, meal and accommodation arrangements in consultation with the mentor.
+The program manager will make all travel, meal and accommodation arrangements in consultation with the coach.

 Vanessa Kates firstname.lastname@example.org or 02 6125 6266